centiservice/mats3_site/_docs/B-Intro-03-sync-async-bridge.md

 yourself using Mats only.

 The solution is twofold:
 1. Ensure that the reply comes back to _this_ replica/node.
-Simple: Use a replica/node-specific replyTo Terminator id.
+Simple: Use a replica/node-specific replyTo Terminator EndpointId, and thus a replica/node-specific queue or topic.
 2. Block the thread, waiting for the reply.
 Simple: Make a Map of outstanding requests, mapped on a correlation-id which you set as the state for the targeted Terminator, and when the Terminator receives a reply for a specific correlation-id, it wakes up the corresponding waiting thread, providing the result.